nicklockwood/BaseModel/README.md

     - (id)setWithNumber:(NSNumber *)number;
     - (id)setWithData:(NSData *)data;

 These methods are used to extend you model with the capability to be initialised from a standard object type (i.e. one that is supported by the Plist format).
 This is useful as it allows objects to be automatically loaded from a Plist in your application bundle.
 It could also be used to instantiate objects from other formats like JSON or XML.

 These methods are called after the `setUp` method, so you should not assume that class properties and ivars do not already have values at the point when this method is called.
-IF you are not using ARC, be careful to safely release any property values before setting them. **Note:** these methods are defined in the protocol only to help with code autocompletion - it is actually possible to initialise a BaseModel instance with any kind of object if you define an appropriate setup method of the form `setWith[ClassName]:` in your BaseModel subclass.
+If you are not using ARC, be careful to safely release any property values before setting them. **Note:** these methods are defined in the protocol only to help with code autocompletion - it is actually possible to initialise a BaseModel instance with any kind of object if you define an appropriate setup method of the form `setWith[ClassName]:` in your BaseModel subclass.

+If you are using the HRCoder library, you probably don't need to implement these methods, provided that you create your data files in the correct format.
+Files loaded using HRCoder will call the `setWithCoder:` method instead of `setWithDictionary/Array/etc:`.

     - (void)setWithCoder:(NSCoder *)aDecoder;